CumulusNetworks/docs/content/cumulus-linux-42/Layer-3/Redistribute-Neighbor.md

 {{%notice note%}}

-The current release of redistribute neighbor:
+The current implementation of redistribute neighbor:

 - Supports IPv4 only.
 - Does not support {{<link url="Virtual-Routing-and-Forwarding-VRF" text="VRFs">}}.